Delhi to deregister 10-year-old diesel vehicles on January 1 | Headlines

 Delhi to deregister 10-year-old diesel vehicles on January 1

-In compliance with National Green Tribunal's directions, the Delhi Government has issued an order stating that diesel vehicles that are 10 years or older will be de-registered on January 1, 2022.
+In a bid to curb down on old polluting vehicles, the Delhi Government has issued an order stating that diesel vehicles that are 10 years or older will be de-registered on January 1, 2022.

 - Country: